Product information Magic Leap 2

 First, the Magic Leap 2 has much improved spatial mapping capabilities.
 Spatial mapping allows virtual objects or holograms to interact with the physical reality around us.
 The Magic Leap 2 has sensors continually scanning and processing the environment around you which allows for the 3D objects and information to be projected and interacted with as if they were part of your environment.
 The augmented reality capabilities make it ideal for simulations, doing 3D visualisations and design projects.

 Second, Magic Leap 2 is one of the most powerful augmented reality headsets on the market.
-The Magic Leap 2 is equipped with 16GB of RAM, which means the device can run extremely demanding applications.
+The Magic Leap 2 is equipped with 16GB of RAM and a quad corde AMD Processor, which means the device can run extremely demanding applications.
 The processing power is useful for using and running complex simulations in high quality without issues, unlike its competitors.

 Third, the Magic Leap 2 has a 70-degree field of view, this is nearly double that of the Magic Leap 1.
 The larger field of view allows for more realistic interactions and visualisations to take place between the digital and physical worlds.
 This is because with a wider field of view larger digital objects can stay within view, or not be half cut off when you turn your head giving a better and more natural experience.
 This enables almost any 3D model to be fitted into view removing the issues of the previous headset having to look up and down to view larger models.

-Fourth, the Magic Leap 2 has been built with multiple input options.
-The Magic Leap 2 can be controlled using a controller, hand tracking, eye tracking, voice command and optionally with other Bluetooth devices.
+Fourth, the Smart glass has been built with multiple input options.
+The headset can be controlled using a controller, hand tracking, eye tracking, voice command and optionally with other Bluetooth devices.
 Not only can all of these methods be used but they can also be used at the same time.
 Furthermore, the standard controller is much improved from the previous Magic Leap using optical tracking and infrared sensors to improve precision.

 Finally, Magic Leap 2 has a ‘global dimming’ capability assisted by segmented dimming.
 This enables users to dim either entire surroundings or specific areas of the environment creating a more focused immersive space.
 The dimming also works automatically with sunlight to ensure digital objects remain visible.
 These can be used in a wide range of use cases ranging from global dimming to increase productivity by minimizing distractions to segmented dimming to simulate smoke visibility in fire training as used by Avrio.